-Last-minute extension of eviction ban fuels confusion, and it’s too late for some
+Last-minute eviction ban extension fuels confusion and is too late for some

 Brina said the extension of the moratorium was “too little, too late” for those like her who were evicted on Monday and Tuesday.
 No data is available on numbers of evictions that occurred during the lapsed moratorium; however, The Washington Post talked with landlords, renters and housing advocates in five states who confirmed evictions had happened or were imminent.

-In Volusia County, Fla., for example, which includes Daytona Beach, sheriff’s officers were preparing to carry out as many as five court-ordered evictions on Wednesday.
-The agency confirmed it had already contacted landlords, asking them to give tenants 24 hours’ notice.
-It wasn’t clear whether the latest move to extend the moratorium would halt evictions already planned to take place Wednesday, although Volusia is considered an area with high levels of community spread of the coronavirus.
+However, the last-minute ban appears to be granting a reprieve to some.
+In Volusia County, Fla., for example, which includes Daytona Beach, sheriff’s officers had been preparing to carry out as many as five court-ordered evictions Wednesday.
+The agency had contacted landlords, asking them to give tenants 24 hours’ notice.
+As the new Centers for Disease Control and Prevention order took effect, agency officials said Wednesday morning they are no longer proceeding with covid-related evictions, although they are carrying out evictions unrelated to covid.
+Volusia is considered an area with high levels of community spread.

-The Centers for Disease Control and Prevention announced the new order late Tuesday, citing surging COVID-19 cases.
-It warned a cascade of evictions could fuel the spread of COVID-19 cases.
+The CDC announced the new order late Tuesday, citing surging covid cases.
+It warned a cascade of evictions could fuel the spread of infections.
 The new ban will expire Oct.
 3 and applies to counties that are “experiencing substantial and high levels of community transmission,” according to the CDC.
-The order also said that 80% of the nation’s counties would be covered for the month, because they are experiencing substantial or high levels of community spread as of Aug.
+The order also said that 80% of counties would be covered for the month, because they are experiencing substantial or high levels of community spread as of Aug.
 1.

-But the lapse in coverage and the new threshold to qualify under the eviction ban created its own wrinkles.
+But lapse in coverage and the new threshold to qualify under the eviction ban created its own wrinkles.
 The ban is good news for renters behind on payments throughout much of Florida, the West Coast and the South, where the delta variant of the coronavirus has been spreading fast.
-But the moratorium creates new geographic boundaries for evictions, sending some renters searching for their county’s level of community spread.
+But the moratorium creates new geographic boundaries for evictions, sending some renters searching their county’s level of community spread.
 While most of the nation is covered by the new eviction ban, there are counties in Wisconsin, Michigan, Pennsylvania and New York protected from evictions next to counties where evictions can continue, because community spread is considered “moderate.”

 Housing advocates cheered news of an extension, even if it was narrower than they hoped.